 The strain gauges often comprise of a metal resistive element on a flexible backing bonded to the diaphragm (i.e. metal foil strain gage), or deposited directly using thin-film processes.

 Normally, the strain gauges are connected to form a Wheatstone bridge circuit to maximize the output of the sensor and to reduce sensitivity to errors.
-This is the most commonly employed sensing technology for general-purpose pressure measurement and uses the same principle of how a load cell works.
+This is the most commonly employed sensing technology for general-purpose pressure measurement.

 Capacitive: Capacitive pressure sensors use a diaphragm that is deflected by the applied pressure to create a variable capacitor to detect strain due to applied pressure.
 As pressure is applied, the external pressure compresses the diaphragm, and the capacitance value decreases.
 As the pressure is released, the diaphragm returns to its original shape and capacitance follows.
 Common technologies use metal, ceramic, and silicon diaphragms.
 The capacitance can be calibrated to provide accurate pressure reading.